DeepPerf/DeepPerf/README.md

 ## Citing DeepPerf

-If you find our code useful, please kindly cite our paper:
+If you find our code useful, please cite our paper:
 ```
 @inproceedings{Ha2019DeepPerf,
   author    = {Huong Ha and